gregberns/CV/README.md

 * Modern UI Paradigms - No MV*; rather Flux/Redux or Observables to maintain code quality
 * Multiple Data Persistence Solutions - SQL + No-Sql - the right tech for the right problem

-## DriveTime Inc. - Tempe, AZ
+## DriveTime Inc.  (Nov 2015 - Current)

-Team Lead and Application Developer  (Nov 2015 - Current)
+Team Lead and Application Developer

 ### Team Lead - Mobile and A/B Experiments (Sept 2017 - Current)